What is a Surety Contract?

-A Surety Contract is a type of a contract known in the industry as a bond, or a performance bond or surety bond.
-Unlike a financial bond, this bond is not a debt instrument.
+A Surety Contract is a type of a contract known in the industry as a bond, or a surety bond.
+Unlike a financial bond, this is not a debt instrument.
 Instead, it is more like a financial guarantee or a company guaranty.

 A surety contract is an agreement where one party guarantees the performance of another party.
 Typically, this type of arrangement is done through a three party agreement.
 In this tri-party agreement, or surety bond, the surety will provide assurance that one party (the Obligor) will perform according to the terms of the bond or else the surety will provide recompense to the aggrieved party (the Obligee).